mackemo/10-employee-tracker/README.md

 ## Test
-To test this application, simply open the applcation in a browser and try it out.
+To test this application, simply open the applcation in VScode and try it out.

 ## Acknowledgement